-Some of my favorite art projects for young children include canvas fabric and liquid watercolors.
-There’s something magical about watching the watercolors bleed into the canvas and children are usually mesmerized by how beautifully the colors mix.
-Ever since seeing Meri Cherry’s lovely Mother’s Day Banners (head over to her website to see how they’ve made their banners and get a list of the supplies) I wanted to give them a try myself.
-Since my toddler art group was into drawing and/or color-mixing this project seemed like the perfect opportunity for an open-ended art exploration while possibly ending up with a lovely present for mom!
+Ever since seeing Meri Cherry’s lovely Mother’s Day Banners (head over to her website for a full list of materials and instructions) I wanted to give them a try myself, adjusting them slightly to suit a younger age group.
+Since my toddler art group was into drawing and color-mixing this project seemed like the perfect opportunity for an open-ended art exploration while possibly ending up with a lovely present for mom!

 Most of the children wanted to tell their mom’s how much they love them and drew a heart.
 Some children drew one of their favorite activities that mommy does with them.
 Other’s decided to draw themselves and mommy and then their whole family, using mommy’s favorite colors.
 One child drew a butterfly because it’s the very best she can draw and also, it’s her mom’s favorite animal.
 No matter what each child drew, much love and consideration went into these banners and everyone found at least one good memory or something special that mommy does that makes them feel oh so loved!

-Tip: When drawing, make sure to wear smocks and remind your children to handle the Sharpies carefully, trying not to touch skin or clothes.
-Sharpies are permanent markers that won’t come off your clothes.
+Tip: Remind your children to handle the Sharpies carefully, trying not to touch skin or clothes.
 Also, some children might start to color their whole banner with Sharpies.
-Leave it up to them but explain that we’d still give our banner a watercolor wash which let’s the Sharpies shine through and that they won’t need to color everything in and might want to leave some space.
-Most children won’t resist the watercolors once you put them out.
+Leave it up to them but explain that they don’t need to color everything.
+I usually tell them we’ll use the Sharpies for making lines and want to leave some space because we will paint our banner with watercolors soon (which lets the Sharpies shine through).

-Some of the younger children really wanted to draw a heart for their mommies but got frustrated with their drawing abilities.
-Drawing can sometimes be frustrating for children but it’s important that we give them the opportunity to work through challenges themselves and/or to come up with new solutions.
-Read more about what you can do when children ask you to draw something for them in this post.
-Since none of my usual responses seemed to help the children in our mixed age group that were still frustrated with their unrecognizable hearts, I simply cut out a heart template that they could tape to their canvas to trace which everyone seemed to be happy with.
+Tip: Add a heart template!
+Some of the younger children really wanted to draw a heart for their mommies but got frustrated with their drawing abilities (read more about what you can do when children ask you to draw something for them in this post).
+Since none of my usual responses seemed to help the children in our mixed age group that were still frustrated with their unrecognizable hearts, I simply cut out a heart template that they could tape to their canvas to trace around or color in which everyone seemed to be happy with.
 Plus, we got to practice those fine motor skills along the way.

 To complete our banner we attached wire and beads to our canvas.
 I already strung the canvas to the wood dowels ahead of time so we were able to finish our banner in one session.